-The GC Programme offers three short-courses which are free and available to all UCT students and which they can complete at any point in their time at the institution.
+The GC Programme offers four short-courses which are free and available to all UCT students and which they can complete at any point in their time at the institution.
 These courses are:

-• Voluntary Community Service (GC3), self-organized direct service.
+- Voluntary Community Service (GC3), self-organized direct community service.

 In addition to these three short-courses, the GC Programme also convenes a credit-bearing course located within the Faculty for Engineering and the Built Environment (EBE), but which is open to students from all faculties.

-• Social Infrastructures (GC1), a course on community-engagement for emerging professionals.
+- Social Infrastructures (SI), a course on community engagement for emerging professionals

 GC is an innovative learning opportunity that complements your formal academic curriculum and offers you an additional avenue through which you can explore your own voice and ideas in a challenging and creative space.
 The programme creates channels for students to meet like-minded peers and to engage with current issues and debates on global citizenship, leadership and social justice.
 Through this programme, UCT has demonstrated its serious commitment to enhancing the student experience and to producing graduates who are engaged citizens willing to think critically about these issues.